tin-pot/cmark/README.md

 output of each tool (except for the very first and last one, which will be transformations from and to "external" formats).

-In my opinion the best and obvious choice is the output format of James Clark's SGML and XML parsers (like `nsgml`): it is a text format, it is very simple, it can be parsed and generated efficiently, and as a nice side-effect we gain the ability to feed *any* XML or SGML documents into our process chain by simply passing it through a parser which is freely available and well-proven.
+In my opinion the best and obvious choice is the [output format][format] of James Clark's SGML and XML parsers (like `nsgml`): it is a text format, it is very simple, it can be parsed and generated efficiently, and as a nice side-effect we gain the ability to feed *any* XML or SGML documents into our process chain by simply passing it through a parser which is freely available and well-proven.
 And by definition (and trust in James Clark ;-), this format *does* represent the *real* content of a document, while disregarding questions of specific mark-up, which is precisely the job a parser does.

 Infrastructure